mojoLyon/fish-sf/README.md

 ## Usage

+### sf function

-Some tab completion are only available when you are in a symfony directory, the command just use `app/console` provided by symfony2 to get some completion.
+Some tab completion are only available when you are in a symfony directory, just type `sf ` followed by double tab to get completion.

-### Available completion
+#### Available completion

  - Cache
     * ca:cl